claudio-dg/my_thesis_pkg/README.md

 In order to make this repository work properly, make sure to have the here listed dependencies correctly installed in your ROS-Workspace.

+* [TIAGo++ robot packages](http://wiki.ros.org/Robots/TIAGo%2B%2B/Tutorials/Installation/Installing_Tiago%2B%2B_tutorial_docker): follow this tutorial to install required packages to interact with TIAGo, both in Gazebo simulation and with the real robot.
+For personal experience these installations may not always work, so manual installation may be required.

 * [ROS-TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint): ROS package used to create an endpoint to accept ROS messages sent from a Unity scene.
 This ROS package works in tandem with the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector/tree/main) Unity package.